IHP-GmbH/TO_Apr2025/40_GHZ_LOW_NOISE_TIA/doc/source/README.md

 **Repository Contents**
-* specification: contains The specification, schematic and different components values of the Amplifier.
+* specification: contains the specification, schematic, and different component values of the amplifier.
-* designdata: contains simulatin results.
+* designdata: contains simulation results.
-* validation: this doc will be updated after tesing the chip.
+* validation: this document will be updated after testing the chip.